 Niagara Falls planning unreal holiday lights festival this year

-Canada's largest lights festival is celebrating its 35th anniversary in Niagara Falls this year – and organizers say it'll be their "brightest season yet."

-More than a million people from around the world come each year to see more than two million lights displayed throughout Niagara Falls during the city's annual Winter Festival of Lights.
+Canada's largest lights festival is back in Niagara Falls this year.
+More than a million people from around the world come each year to see more than three million lights displayed throughout Niagara Falls during the city's annual Winter Festival of Lights.

-"Tour our 8km long illumination route that travels through the beautiful landscapes of the Niagara Parks, Dufferin Islands and surrounding tourist districts," reads the Niagara Falls Tourism website.
+"The signature 8km long route travels through the beautiful landscapes of the Niagara Parks, Dufferin Islands and surrounding tourist districts to transform the city into a winter wonderland," reads the Niagara Falls Tourism website.

-"Recent additions include... the Inukshuk in Dufferin Islands, a new 3D Projection Mapping Show on the Oakes Hotel on Fallsview Boulevard, median lighting in Queen Victoria Park and lighting of the Canadian Niagara Power Plant."

-Several high-profile events are also slated to coincide with the lights, including an ice wine festival, weekly fireworks, concerts and laser light shows.
+A number of events are also slated to coincide with the lights, including 25 fireworks shows and the Sparkle Lighting Awards.

-The 2017 festival kicks off in just a few weeks on November 18, and will run until January 31 of 2018.
+The 2019 festival kicks off November 16, and will run until January 12 of 2020.
 Admission is free, but donations are gratefully accepted.

 Niagara Parks